Identifying Career and Employment

 Service and graduate links.
 Closed jobs are still listed.

 Other valuable information is the latest information about the Public Service

-Test, for employment in the public service and clerical
+Test, for career opportunities in the public service and clerical

 West Australian Government Agency Site

 You will be surprised at the number of government agencies.
 The site contains

 Australian Industry Group